leofrederiche/discover_rocketseat/readme.md

 ## Lesson04 - Front-end with Fetch
 ```
-Create a front-end to consuming a Express node API
+Create a front-end to consuming a Express node API using Fetch
 ```
 <img
     alt="Node.JS Logo"